 Here is an example of what a time batching schedule can look like.
 So let’s say Mondays are your photography day.
 So Mondays, you take new product photos, and you edit listing photos.
 You create duplicate Etsy listings with new images.
 This way you can save them as drafts so every day you can just go in and publish a new listings.
 Your shop is constantly being kept up without taking a ton of time.

 Let’s say Tuesdays will be your shop upkeep day.
 Set a timer, and do 30 minutes of SEO research.
 Brainstorm some ideas for new products based on the SEO research that you did.
 You can also update your current listings to match the new research.
-Wednesdays can be your outreach day.
+Wednesdays can be your outreach and marketing plans day.
 This day you batch and schedule social media content, do your blog posts and your weekly newsletters.
 Thursdays can be your time to make new orders.
 This way, you have an entire day where all of the tedious, nitty-gritty things of running a business are taken care of.
-This leaves time to bulk create all your sellable items, and have time dedicated to working on your custom orders.
+This leaves enough time to bulk create all your sellable items, and have time dedicated to working on your custom orders.

 In this example schedule, I also didn’t include a day on Friday.
-This gives you a little bit of time at the end of the week to catch up on anything that might have fallen behind on.
+This gives you a little bit of free time at the end of the week to catch up on anything that might have fallen behind on.
 You can take a day for learning and self development if you like.
 Either way it gives you some time and some flexibility.
 Don’t forget to set aside time for brainstorming new strategies.
 Whatever that looks like for you, whether it’s one afternoon or an entire day.
 It is entirely dependent on your schedule and your lifestyle.

 Looking for more tips like these?
 Check out my article on 10 Etsy Tips for Beginners Here

 It is so important to your business that you keep learning and implementing new strategies for your growth.
 What worked six years ago might not work now.
 You’ve got to keep progressing in your business.
 Also, it can be really easy to get caught up in workshops and in learning all this stuff, and then not having the time to implement them.
-So scheduling this time out can be huge and a total game changer for your handmade business.
+So scheduling this productive time out can be huge and a total game changer for your handmade business.

 #4 Focused Work Hours